-Participant: EMPLOYER: ]
+Participant: EMPLOYER:

-SUPERVISOR(S): ]
+SUPERVISOR(S): (AUTHORIZED TO SIGN TIME S PHONE #:

 OCCUPATION:

 ONET CODE:

-WAGE: \$ HOURS
+WAGE: \$ HOURS PER WE EK:

-Work Experience START DATE: Work Experience END DATE: -
+Work Experience S TART DATE: Work Experience END DATE:

-List work elements, skills, duties and tasks for which the client will receive training or perform during the hours listed above.
+The state of the s cills, duties and tasks for which the client will receive training or perform during e.
 Use additional pages if required.
-Initial Skills Yes No
+Initial S Yes kills No

 1. [

 2.

 3.

 4.

 5.

 6.

-7.
+7. [

 8.

 9.

 10.

-11.
+11. [

-INSTRUCTIONS: Complete each section of summary by providing appropriate information.
-Worksite supervisor(s) please list all individuals that have authorization to sign the time sheets.
-Job duties should relate to the actual duties, work elements and skills required of that job that the client will be doing.
-Use only those lines necessary to list the actual job duties; not all lines need to be used.
-Mark Initial Skills yes or no depending on the client's skill level at the time the client is placed at the worksite.
-Initial Skills are provided to assist the Administering Agency in tracking job specific skills competency attainment.
-Attach one copy of the training summary to the Work Experience agreement.
-Give one copy to the supervisor and place one copy in the client's file.
-If more than one supervisor is identified, photocopies of the training summary may be made and distributed accordingly.
+all individuals that have skills required of that joineed to be used.
+Ma worksite.
+Initial Skills a Attach one copy of the authorization to sign the time sheets.
+Job duties should relate to the actual duties that the client will be doing.
+Use only those lines necessary to list the actual job that the client will be doing.
+Use only those lines necessary to list the actual jork Initial Skills yes or no depending on the client's skill level at the time the care provided to assist the Administering Agency in tracking job specific skills contraining summary to the Work Experience agreement.
+Give one copy to the support of the training summary to the work Experience agreement. es, work eler job duties; no client is plac ompetency a pervisor and ments and ot all lines ced at the attainment.

-Supervisor Signature \\\\\
+Supervisor Signature